rmcelreath/statrethinking_winter2019/README.md

 ```
 The code is all on github: <https://github.com/rmcelreath/rethinking/tree/Experimental>

-(RStudio Cloud seems to be broken, because of memory limits and rstan 2.18 needing more memory.
-Once there is a fix, I'll post the link.)
-You can also run everything from the RStudio Cloud in your web browser.
-This is up-to-date with rethinking 1.80 and rstan 2.17.3 (as of 4 Dec 2018): <https://rstudio.cloud/project/56157>

 ## Draft chapters
 We'll use draft chapters for the 2nd edition of my book, Statistical Rethinking.
 You can download them at this link: <https://xcelab.net/rm/sr2/>.
 The password is at the end of the 2nd lecture (linked below).